wein.plus

 History

-Despite its minor economic importance, viticulture in Belgium has a long tradition.
-In the 9th century, under Emperor Charlemagne (742-814), monks cultivated vines in southern Belgium.
-There were vineyards along the Meuse (which was also an important transport route) around Antwerp, Brabant, Hainaut, Liège and Naumur.
+Viticulture has a long tradition despite its minor economic importance.
+In the 9th century, under Emperor Charlemagne (742-814), monks in southern Belgium began to cultivate vines.
+There were vineyards on the Meuse around Antwerp, Brabant, Hainaut, Liège and Naumur.
 Even in the early Middle Ages, wines from Flanders (today the two provinces of East and West Flanders, the remaining part is in France) were highly valued and the centre of the northern European wine trade.
 In the 15th century, due to climatic changes in connection with the Little Ice Age and competition from Burgundy, viticulture was abandoned.

 Voices of our members